The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Shape each dough cylinder into a ring.
 Make about 11 cuts around the outside of the dough using a paring knife.
 Each cut should be about 1 to 1 ½ inches apart.
 Twist each piece of dough cut side up.

 - Lightly spray the coffee cakes with cooking spray, wrap loosely in plastic wrap, and let them rise in a warm place until they have nearly doubled in size and spring back slowly when indented with a finger, about 1 to 1 ½ hours.

-- TOP AND BAKE: Adjust the oven racks to the upper-middle and lower-middle positions and heat the oven to 375ºF.
+- Adjust the oven racks to the upper-middle and lower-middle positions and heat the oven to 375ºF.

-- MAKE THE ICING & FINISH: Whisk the sugar, softened cream cheese, milk, and vanilla together in a small bowl until smooth, and then drizzle it over the cakes before serving.
+- Whisk the sugar, softened cream cheese, milk, and vanilla together in a small bowl until smooth, and then drizzle it over the cakes before serving.